MhndMousa/Ridecall/readme.md

 ### Functionalities

 - [x] Displays the annotated vehicles on Google Map
 - [x] map opens to San Francisco on launched

-- [x] Selected annotation show the car's information
+- [x] Selected annotation show the car's information pulled from JSON file

 - [x] Scroll view at the bottom to choose vehicles and update to its location on the map